 Colorado blade: These blades start to rotate at a very slow speed.
 Close to 0.6mph.
 This makes them an ideal blade to use for trolling.
 The round shape creates a lot of water resistance which slows the lures fall through the water.
 They are a good option for very shallow water.
 I assemble my own, but commercially you can find examples of Colorado blades on a Mepps Marabou

-How To Catch Trout With a Spinner?
+How To Catch Trout on inline Spinner?

 Spinners or spin blades are lures that have a blade which spins during the retrieve.
 The spinning motion sends an array of vibrations and colourful flashes through the water to catch the attention of any nearby trout.
 The flash and vibration together can really provoke a trout into striking.